venkatsubra01/CS224N-Natural-Language-Processing/a4/README.md

   - The encoder uses a convolutional layer followed by a BiLSTM.
   - The decoder uses an LSTMCell and computes attention at each step.
   - Beam search is used for generating translations during inference.
+- **Client and Server application**
+  - Implemented debouncing user queries and fetching responses through the model

 ## Usage